yesnik/linux-guides/proxy.md

-# Ubuntu proxy settings
+# Proxy settings

-If your PC behind proxy you need to configure settings to access Internet.
+If your PC with Ubuntu behind proxy you need to configure settings to access Internet.

 ## Does wget command work?